Walmart will add breastfeeding pods in 100 stores for nursing moms - and the idea started with one associate - KESQ

 Walmart will add breastfeeding pods in 100 stores for nursing moms — and the idea started with one associate

-Walmart is adding 100 Mamava lactation pods to stores across the US to give moms with toddlers a safe space to breastfeed their children.
+Walmart is adding 100 Mamava lactation pods to stores across the US to give moms with babies a safe space to breastfeed.

 Mamava pods are private, free-standing spaces that give mothers a clean space to breastfeed or pump.